Phenomenology of Holography via Quantum Coherence on Causal Horizons

 \section{\NoCaseChange{Conclusion}}

 In light of recent theoretical models of space-time fluctuations on holographic causal boundaries\,\cite{Verlinde_2021,Verlinde:2019ade,Banks_2021,Verlinde:2022hhs,banks2023fluc,Hooft:2016itl,*Hooft:2016cpw,*Hooft2016_,Betzios_2016,tHooft2018,Hooft:2018gtw,*Hooft:2018syc,*hooft2019,Gaddam_2022} that add to Hogan's original ``Holographic Noise'' hypothesis\,\cite{Hogan:2008a}, a phenomenological model was presented that describes how the current state of foundational insights might connect to observables measured in a specific instrument, along with a proposed design geometry for potential detection.
 We relied on a conceptual picture of quantum space-time where the background independence of general relativity is intricately linked to the rejection of local realism in quantum mechanics.
 In this picture, locality and the fabric of space-time are both built relationally.
 Causal horizons are where space-time states decohere for an observer, forming a quantum-classical boundary where an indeterminate quantum state becomes a concrete measured reality.
 Based on this conjecture, we built an interferometer design optimized for a robust signature, and calculated an approximate projected spectrum.
-Because we take seriously the distortion of causal structure from quantized gravitational states on all scales\,\cite{Hollands_2004,Stamp_2015,krishogan,Hooft:2016itl,*Hooft:2016cpw,*Hooft2016_,Betzios_2016,tHooft2018,Hooft:2018gtw,*Hooft:2018syc,*hooft2019,Gaddam_2022}, the interferometer configurations and space-time fluctuation modes proposed here are distinct from those expected from models that use local effective field theory to map the quantum uncertainties in space-time onto definite metric fluctuations\,\cite{Verlinde_2021,Verlinde:2019ade,Banks_2021,Verlinde:2022hhs,banks2023fluc,Zurek_2022,Zurek:2022xzl,LiPRD}.
+Because we take seriously the distortion of causal structure from quantized gravitational states on all scales\,\cite{Hollands_2004,Stamp_2015,krishogan,mackewicz2024,Hooft:2016itl,*Hooft:2016cpw,*Hooft2016_,Betzios_2016,tHooft2018,Hooft:2018gtw,*Hooft:2018syc,*hooft2019,Gaddam_2022}, the interferometer configurations and space-time fluctuation modes proposed here are distinct from those expected from models that use local effective field theory to map the quantum uncertainties in space-time onto definite metric fluctuations\,\cite{Verlinde_2021,Verlinde:2019ade,Banks_2021,Verlinde:2022hhs,banks2023fluc,Zurek_2022,Zurek:2022xzl,LiPRD}.